jartis/songler/README.md

 * Lock header rows when scrolling songlist
 * Edit songs from list
 * Paginate song dashboard / public lists?
+* Error handling for adding song that is already on user's songlist
-* Error handling for adding song
+* Error handling for adding song if the server catches fire
-* Check if song exists on songlist already
 * Serve this shiz up someplace public!
+* Normalize "songs" to "artists" and "titles" separately?
+* Toggleable wheel visibility?
+* Keyboard shortcuts?

 ## Done